Next Steps

 Depending on the size of your project, you may want to add a handful of actions to get started and then gradually add more as needed.

-At the end of this step you'll be able to deploy your project to a production-like environment with:
+Once that's done, you can deploy your project to a production-like environment with:

 Similarly, you can run your integration or end-to-end tests in a production-like environment with: